 As with our powder, if you’re taking prescription medication, including birth control, have a chat to your doctor before adding it to your routine as there may be some interaction.

-Can you take milk thistle every day?
+Can you take it every day?

 Milk thistle is generally considered a safe addition to your diet and most people tolerate it well.